This post may contain affiliate links. Please read my full disclosure here.

 >>5.
 If you’re doing an upper section, like we did, place the spacer on top of your completed section and use it as your guide for the bottom strip of the upper section.
 Then repeat steps 1-4 to complete the frame.

-As you’re installing, you might have places where you’ll need to adjust things a bit to make your sections look pretty and symmetrical.
+As you’re installing the panel molding, you might have places where you’ll need to adjust things a bit to make your sections look pretty and symmetrical.
 We wanted the center of a couple of our sections to be in a certain spot to allow for placement of artwork, so we had to adjust our section sizes a bit to make it look right.

-Once the sections are installed, you’ll need to caulk around the inside and outside edges of the strips where they meet the wall to create a seal.
+Once the wall trim sections are installed, you’ll need to caulk around the inside and outside edges of the unfinished molding strips where they meet the wall to create a seal.
 If necessary, smooth lightly with your fingertip.
 Wipe up any excess at the outer and inner corners.
 Make sure you’re wearing disposable gloves and have lots of damp paper towels or rags handy!

 I learned how to caulk while doing this project and at first I was making a big mess!
 Then I discovered that the tip of my caulk gun had turned over and wasn’t pointing at the correct angle toward the wall!

-You’ll also need to patch the nail holes and corner gaps, using clear or white wood filler.
+You’ll also need to patch the nail holes and corner gaps in the unfinished picture frame moulding, using clear or white wood filler.
 Once the wood filler is dry, lightly sand any bumpy spots and touch up all of the molding with paint.
 This is a “before caulk and wood filler” shot:

 And this is after filling, sanding and painting.
 Hopefully people won’t inspect your corners this closely!

-Here’s the same wall I showed you above–this time with molding instead of blue tape!
+Here’s the same wall I showed earlier in the post–this time with completed wall trim instead of blue tape!

 And a big thank you to my husband for sticking with me through this project, and for his amazing carpentry skills!